Providing Links to Convenient Options

 You don’t need to own a bicycle to ride around campus now.
 Current MIT employees and students can buy an annual subsidized Hubway membership.
 Signup or renew your membership today.
 An MIT certificate is required.

-Carpools By sharing a ride, you save money on gas and car maintenance.
+By sharing a ride, you save money on gas and car maintenance.
 Plus, you can carpool and save by participating in the discounted carpool parking program.
-Be sure to check in with your department’s Parking Coordinators first.
+Log on to AccessMyCommute to start your own carpool or find nearby MIT carpoolers.

 Emergency Ride Home